Human rights in the United States: Prison system

 Human rights groups, civil rights organizations, and social critics have criticized the United States for violating fundamental human rights through the use of disproportionately heavy penalties compared to many other countries, overly long prison sentences, over-reliance on police control, excessive control of individual behavior, and societal control of disadvantaged groups.
 Human Rights Watch, for instance, has argued that "the extraordinary rate of incarceration in the United States wreaks havoc on individuals, families and communities, and saps the strength of the nation as a whole."
+Political scientist Marie Gottschalk of the University of Pennsylvania writes that a country's expansive carceral state and incarceration rate are major barometers of the level of state violence and control in a society, and that this violence in the United States is being directed at the poor and working classes while there has simultaneously been a mass deregulation and decriminalization of corporate and white collar crime despite "a tsunami of elite-level criminal activities by leading banks, accounting firms and major corporations" throughout the neoliberal era.

 The United States has been criticized for its large prison population, which as of 2023 is the largest in the world at 1,767,200.
 While having the sixth highest per-capita incarceration rate globally, it has the highest incarceration rate among liberal democracies, and disproportionately imprisons racial minorities and those from the lowest socioeconomic backgrounds; according to some scholars including Loïc Wacquant, Elizabeth S. Anderson and Reuben J. Miller, the "explosive growth" of the incarcerated poor can be seen as part of the "punitive regulation" of poverty in the post-Keynesian era in order to mitigate the social fallout from economic deregulation, increasing inequality, and precarious employment, with corporations exploiting "carceral labor" for pennies an hour.
 It also incarcerates a large number of non-violent and victim-less offenders.
 Half of all persons incarcerated under State jurisdiction were convicted of non-violent offenses and 20 percent for drug offenses, mostly the possession of cannabis.
 Marijuana legalization and decriminalization is seen as a step of progress in decreasing the prison population.